 Defrosting chicken is a crucial stage in food prep and the eventual cooking process.
 The best method is to defrost chicken breast in microwave, which also turns out to be the quickest way to do it.

 Whether the chicken breast is on the bone or boneless and skinless, defrost it in the microwave before cooking.
 By following the proper microwave technique, it takes a short amount of time to evenly defrost the meat without it cooking.

-How to defrost chicken breast in microwave?
-Place 1 or 2 pieces of chicken breast on a microwave safe plate.
-Use defrost setting and nuke for 1 minute, flip the pieces and continue defrosting for 30 second increments until both sides of the chicken come to room temperature and are ready to cook.
+Wondering how to defrost chicken breast in the microwave?
+Place 1 or 2 pieces of chicken breast on a microwave-safe plate.
+Use defrost setting and nuke for 1 minute, flip the pieces, and continue defrosting for 30-second increments until both sides of the chicken come to room temperature and are ready to cook.